-Texas Inmate Executed For Killing Elderly Mother, Daughter in 2003
+Texas Inmate Executed For Killing Elderly Mother, Daughter In 2003

 Billy Jack Crutsinger, 64, died at the state penitentiary in Huntsville, 13 minutes after receiving a lethal dose of pentobarbital.

-Crutsinger was convicted of killing 89-year-old Pearl Magourik and her 71-year old daughter Patricia Syren in their Forth Worth home.
-Magourik was stabbed at least seven times and Syren was stabbed at least nine times.
+Crutsinger was convicted of killing 89-year-old Pearl Magouirk and her 71-year-old daughter Patricia Syren in their Fort Worth home.
+Magouirk was stabbed at least seven times and Syren was stabbed at least nine times.
 Afterwards, Crutsinger stole Syren's car and credit card.
-He was found three days later three hundred miles away in a bar in Galveston.
+He was found three days later 300 miles away in a bar in Galveston.
 DNA tied Crutsinger to the crime and he confessed.

 His defense attorney had argued that he had a history of alcoholism and became violent when drunk.
 But in her petition to the U.S. Supreme Court to try to stop the execution his current attorney, Lydia Brandt, said the jury heard nothing about his life that might explain in his alcoholism in relation to the murders.